droberson/SLAE/Assignment-1/README.md

 # Assignment 1: TCP Bindshell

+## Criteria

 - Bind to port.
-- Exec shell on incoming connection
+- Execute a shell on incoming connection.
-- Port number should be easily configurable
+- Port number should be easily configurable.

 ## Building shellcode and test tools